echopdx/coosbay/site/content/blog/oregon-coast-music-festival-is-turning-40.md

 ---
-title: Oregon Coast Music Festival is Turning 40!
+title: '2019 Oregon Coast Music Festival is An Exciting Blend of New Artists and Familiar Sounds '
-date: 2018-04-12T13:34:38.000+00:00
+date: 2018-07-10T06:34:38-07:00
-description: The longest running music festival on the Oregon Coast is turning 40!
-  The 40th Annual Oregon Coast Music Festival is happening Tuesday, July 24th through Saturday, July 28th, 2018.
+description: '2019 Oregon Coast Music Festival Blends New Artists with Familiar Sounds '
 tags:
 - Entertainment & Nightlife
 - Fairs & Festivals